 - 1. We recommend increasing the previous year's budget by 0.2% to account for overall population growth, and the resulting increase in service utilization.
-According to the U.S. Census Report for 2020, Iowa's population was 3,190,369 on April 1, 2020.
-The U.S. Census Bureau estimates the current population at 3,203,769.
-We believe this recommendation increase accommodates the state's increase in population. - We recommend an additional increase of 2.4% to account for year-over-year inflation.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) uses the GDP price index as calculated by the Bureau of Economic Analysis (BEA) in its health expenditure inflation adjustments.
-Our recommended increase corresponds to the same GDP price index. - 3.
+According to the U.S. Census Report for 2021, Iowa's population was 3,193,079 on July 1, 2021 and per the U.S. Census Report for 2020, Iowa's population was 3,190,369 on April 1, 2020, for an increase in population of 2,710.
+We believe this recommendation increase accommodates the state's increase in population. - 2.
+We recommend an additional increase of 3.23% to account for year-over-year inflation.
+According to the US Labor Department Bureau of Labor Statistics (BLS) the average cost of healthcare in the United States rose 3.23% in the 12 months ending April 30, 2022.
+While this indicates a lower inflation rate for healthcare comparative to the overall inflation rate at the time of this letter of approximately 9%, the BLS also notes the concern that healthcare inflation could experience a significant increase in the next year due to the ongoing workforce shortage. - 3.
 We recommend addressing Iowa's MHDS workforce shortage with a multi-pronged approach.
 The most urgent issue facing Iowa's mental health and disability system is attracting and retaining a provider workforce, particularly for Medicaid providers.
-This is a statewide problem, but is particularly severe in rural areas.
+This is a statewide problem but is particularly severe in rural areas.
 The current workforce shortage affects every position from psychiatrists to direct care.
 This workforce shortage has a significant impact on the state's ability to provide mandated services implemented with the passage of the Complex Needs and Children's Behavioral Health System legislation.
 The recommendations are:

-- We recommend a state evaluation of the sufficiency of all fee schedules, and moving forward, that the state implements annual adjustments to the fee schedule based on inflation rates.
-We also recommend that specific fee schedules be re-evaluated as necessary.
+- We recommend a state evaluation of the sufficiency of all provider fee schedules, and moving forward, that the state implements annual adjustments to the fee schedule based on inflation rates.
+We also recommend that specific fee schedules be reevaluated as necessary.
 Current Medicaid fee schedules will not support levels of compensation necessary for workforce expansion, especially in the current competitive work environment.
-Shortages are noted in the area of psychiatry, nursing, and licensed mental health professionals, along with many frontline support positions within behavioral health and disability service agencies.
+Shortages are noted in psychiatry, nursing, and licensed mental health professionals, along with many frontline support positions within behavioral health and disability service agencies.
 Many provider or agency fee schedules have not been adjusted for inflation for 5 to 10 years or more. - We recommend that the maximum allowable fund balance for Iowa's MHDS Regions be increased to 18% to provide coverage of a minimum of 45 days of operational expenses as this is best practice for business operations.
 As the state moves to a different funding mechanism for regional mental health services, we have concerns with the decision to only allow a 5% fund balance.
-A 5% fund balance does not sustain one month's worth of operational capital as one-month expenditures equal 8.3% - We encourage DHS to support fully funding the standing state appropriations for the regional mental health services each year, and to "earmark" the full \$38 per capita, as identified in Senate File 619, for the regional MHDS system. - We encourage DHS to evaluate potential costs related to the sustainability of a Certified Community Behavioral Health Center (CCBHC) model for the State of Iowa should the department desire to move further in that direction.
+A 5% fund balance does not sustain one month's worth of operational capital as one-month expenditures equal 8.3% - We encourage DHHS to support fully funding the standing state appropriations for the regional mental health services each year, and to "earmark" the full \$40 per capita, as identified in Senate File 619, for the regional MHDS system. - We encourage DHHS to evaluate potential costs related to the sustainability of a Certified Community Behavioral Health Clinic (CCBHC) model for the State of Iowa should the department desire to move further in that direction in order to improve outcomes and reduce costs to the system.